Wayne Hsiung: Direct Action Everywhere

+An unnamed activist and other former DxE activists alleged that the group's leadership, including Hsiung, were involved in sexual misconduct and abuse of power.
+Hsiung said the allegations against him were false and came largely from sources removed from DxE for misconduct.

 Berkeley Animal Rights Center

 In 2017, Hsiung was involved in the founding of the Berkeley Animal Rights Center, the first community center in the United States dedicated to animal rights.
 Hsiung has also been a speaker at the annual Animal Liberation Conference that takes place in Berkeley, California.

 2020 Berkeley Mayoral Race

 On April 3, 2020, Hsiung announced he was running for Mayor of Berkeley.
 While focused on animal rights, his platform also included converting under-utilized corporate property into permanent supportive housing for individuals experiencing homelessness; accelerating Berkeley's carbon-neutral timeline to 2025; creating a plant-based, pedestrian-only, and fossil fuel-free "Green District"; and transitioning the Berkeley Police Department away from allegedly aggressive law enforcement to community health and support.
 Hsiung received 10,522 votes (24%) but was defeated by incumbent Jesse Arreguin who received 29,229 votes (65%).

 The Simple Heart Initiative

-In 2021, Hsiung co-founded a nonprofit called The Simple Heart Initiative (TSH).
+Hsiung co-founded The Simple Heart Initiative (TSH) animal rights group.
 The mission of TSH is to build a mass movement for open rescue.
 In 2024, Harvard Law Review published an article co-written by Hsiung, Justin Marceau, and Steffen Seitz called, Voluntary Prosecution and the Case of Animal Rescue.

+On March 15, 2026, Hsiung led a group of activists in an open rescue of dogs from the Wisconsin-based beagle breeder Ridglan Farms, citing Wisconsin law supporting citizens' right to rescue animals from abuse and Dane County Judge Rhonda Lanford's finding of probable cause that Ridglan had committed animal cruelty crimes.
+Several activists have been charged in connection to this rescue.
+22 beagles were taken from activists from the facility, while 8 others were first taken, then seized by the police, who immediately returned them to Ridglan Farms.
+On April 18th, Hsiung returned to Ridglan farms with almost 1,000 activists.
+He was promptly arrested on scene while attempting to serve legal papers to Ridglan.
+Activists were met with both state and local authorities and suffered mace, rubber bullets, and tear gas used on site.
+It is unclear how many were arrested, but four, including Hsiung, faced criminal charges for their actions in the March rescue.
+All four have been released on bail and banned from Blue Mounds, Wisconsin.
+No beagles were removed from the facility.